Central Hungary, Hungary: What to pack, what to wear, and when to go [2024]

 Comfort + Essentials

-A plug adapter that supports outlet types C and F. Ensure that you find the correct type.
-A lot of adapters currently sold are simply plugs and require your electronics to change the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most places.
+A plug adapter that supports outlet types C and F. Be careful to find the right type.
+A lot of adapters available are just plugs and require your electronics to convert the voltage themselves.
+If yours can't do that they could burn up.
+This one works in most locations.

 Power bank for devices